robdyke/dotfiles/README.md

 * `CTRL+p` will launch `vim` in find mode, also works inside vim
 * `CTRL+s` will prepend `sudo` to the prompt and move the cursor to the end of the prompt
 * `tryforever <cmd...>` will run a command in a loop until it fails
-* history is synchronised between open shells
+* history is globally shared, allowing CTRL+R search

 See `home/.aliases` and `bin/` for some useful shortcuts.